BDhackers009/nethunter-termux/README.md

 # Introduction

 This is a modified version of Kali Nethunter.
-This project was created to provide a very minimal distribution.
+This project was created to provide a very minimal and working nethunter environment.
+This project is only for non rooted users.

 # Features